Case Study: Apple iPhone on Amazon

 2019/2020 iPhone Design Document

-Fig. 1 Brand Query Search Through research we knew that the brand query would be as important to iPhone sales as the more targeted searches.
-For this reason we designed the Product Family carousel to show customers the major product offerings from Apple.
+Fig. 1 Brand Query Search Through research I knew that general queries would be as important as device specific searches.
+For this reason I designed the Product Family Carousel.

-Fig. 2 Product Query Search With product specific queries we were able to repurpose the Product Family carousel to show my detailed information on the breadth of Apple iPhone offerings.
+Fig. 2 Product Query Search With product specific queries I expanded the Product Family Carousel to show detailed information on the breadth of Apple iPhone offerings.

-Fig. 3 Detail Page For phase one we designed a configuration experience that would better help customers to understand their configuration options and how those contributed to the final fully-landed price
+Fig. 3 Detail Page For phase 1 I designed a configuration experience that would better help customers understand their configuration options and the final fully-landed price.

 Outcomes

 The design updates above (fig. 1, fig. 2, and fig. 3) were completed over the following year (Q2 2019 - Q2 2020) and resulted in an incremental GMS of $125M for Apple iPhone sales on amazon (a 350% increase).
-Additionally, the success of the design work and my approach to research caught the attention of our senior vice president Russ Grandinetti, who worked with Sr. UX Manager Meghan Borsic to arrange a series of design presentations to him and members of his team on the future development of Apple shopping pages.
-The following roadmap document was created under my design leadership with help from UX Designer Julie Tra.
+Additionally, the success of this design work and preceding research caught the attention of Amazon SVP Russ Grandinetti who I briefed on my design process in a series of design presentations to him and other senior leaders.

 2020/21 Design Roadmap Document